 And those classified as “high court” misdemeanors follow the same procedures as felony cases and may be penalized by up to two years in prison and a fine of up to $2000.

 The Michigan criminal code divides various forms of felony criminal behavior into eight different classes.
-Within these different classes, the penalties vary from tremendously.
+Within these different classes, the penalties vary tremendously.
+These potential penalties can be defended using a Bloomfield Hills criminal lawyer.

 Those convicted of a Class A felony may face life in prison, while those found guilty of a Class H felony may serve no jail time at all and be sentenced instead to an alternative such as probation, treatment or electronic monitoring.

 It is worth noting that some crimes, such as larceny, appear on both lists because the value of the property involved determines the classification of the crime.
-Should you face one of these types of charges an attorney in Bloomfield Hills can help you build a strong defense and hopefully reduce the felony charge to a misdemeanor, or even have the case dismissed.
+Should you face one of these types of charges a criminal lawyer in Bloomfield Hills can help you build a strong defense and hopefully reduce the felony charge to a misdemeanor, or even have the case dismissed.

 As mentioned above, even the most minor level of misdemeanor crimes can be punished with a substantial fine and up to three months of imprisonment.
 However, there are a number of defenses that can be raised and an experienced criminal attorney will know how to proceed to produce the best possible defense depending on the circumstances.